timcdlucas/translucent_interpretable_ML_review/translucent.md

 The same traits that make machine learning models good at prediction and difficult to interpret also makes them potentially useful in exploratory analysis before more formal statistical modeling.
 The nonparametric nature of many machine learning models means they can discover nonlinear relationships and interactions without specifying then a priori as would be required in more statistical modeling.
 Furthermore, the lack of expert knowledge needed to fit an effective machine learning model means they can be useful as a baseline to compare how well a mechanistic model performs.
-Finally it is worth noting that standard statistical models are often not as interpretable as they seem; understanding the results from a statistical model is made more difficult in the presence of colinearity between covariates or when nature's true model is not in the set of models being considered [@Simpson? gelman? @lyddon2018nonparametric, @yao2017using].
+Finally it is worth noting that standard statistical models are often not as interpretable as they seem; understanding the results from a statistical model is made more difficult in the presence of colinearity between covariates or when nature's true model is not in the set of models being considered [@Simpson? @gelman? @lyddon2018nonparametric; @yao2017using].
 Therefore, in some cases it might be better to fit a more predictive model and sacrifice some, but not all, interpretability.
 Alternatively, it might be useful to use a highly predictive model to create hypotheses which could then be tested in a more formal statistical framework.